 Hormonal growth promotant (HGP) usage is strictly controlled.
-Learn more about HGPs and the requirements you need to meet under the HGP Regulated Control Scheme (RCS).
+Learn more about HGPs, their control, and use.

 Why it's important to control HGP use

 The use of HGPs is strictly controlled to protect the New Zealand international meat trade.
 In many markets, such as the USA and Australia, HGPs are considered safe and are used extensively.
-However, in the European Union (EU) and other countries, HGPs are perceived as unnatural 'additives' and are banned.
-HGP use needs to be controlled and tracked so that meat from implanted animals can't be exported to European or other markets where HGP's are banned.
+However, in China, the European Union (EU), and other countries, HGPs are perceived as unnatural additives and are banned.
+HGP use needs to be controlled and tracked so that meat from implanted animals can't be exported to markets where HGPs are banned.

 HGPs are only approved for use in beef cattle under the Agricultural Compounds and Veterinary Medicines Act.
 It is illegal to use HGPs:

 - in dairy cattle that are or will be used for milk production